bitwarden/passwordless-docs/src/guide/operations.md

   username: "anders@passwordless.dev", // WebAuthn username, used in UI.
 Never stored in database.
   attType: "None", // WebAuthn AttestationType, can be "direct", "indirect" and "none.
 Default is none.
   authType: "platform", // Webauthn AuthenticationType, can be "platform" (triggers faceid/touchid/windows hello) or "cross-platform" (triggers security-key).
 Default is platform.
   userVerification: "preferred" // Webauhtn UserVerification.
 Can be "required", "preferred" or "discourage" .
-Default is preferred".
+Default is "preferred".
   expiresAt: "2021-08-01T14:43:03Z", // Datetime when token is set to expire encoded using UTC ISO 8601-1:2019.
-Defaults to curren time in utc + 120seconds.
+Defaults to current time in utc + 120seconds.
 }
 ```